exasol-labs/exasol-labs-community-edition/README.md

 - **Firefox** preconfigured with bookmarks to essential Exasol resources and documentation
 - **DbVisualizer Free** – a world class database client for perfectly orchestrating your Exasol Database
 - **EXAplus Command Line Client** for executing SQL directly from the terminal
-- **Exasol Admin UI** – manage, monitor, and troubleshoot your database with ease
+- **Exasol AdminUI** – manage, monitor, and troubleshoot your database with ease

 ---